SurajBilgi/Intelligent-Traffic-Management-System/README.md

-# Intelligent-Traffic-Management-System

-Sure!
-Here is a detailed README file for your Intelligent Traffic Management System (ITMS) project:
+To indicate that the project is under a Non-Disclosure Agreement (NDA), you can add a section in the README file specifying the confidentiality terms.
+Here’s how you can integrate it into your existing README file:

 ---